What is a Citation?

 “[W]e are the inheritors, neither of an inquiry about ourselves and the world, nor of an accumulating body of information, but of a conversation, begun in the primeval forests and extended and made more articulate in the course of centuries.
 It is a conversation which goes on both in public and within each of ourselves. . . .
 Education, properly speaking, is an initiation into the skill and partnership of this conversation in which we learn to recognize the voices, to distinguish the proper occasions of utterance, and in which we acquire the intellectual and moral habits appropriate to conversation.
 And it is this conversation which, in the end, gives place and character to every human activity” (Oakeshott 1962).

-- If you cite three or more words from the original or even one word that was coined by the author, you should acknowledge your indebtedness by placing quotation marks around the borrowed term(s).
+- Direct Use of Content: When you directly quote, paraphrase or summarize another’s ideas, words, or creative media.
+If you cite three or more words from the original or even one word that was coined by the author, you should acknowledge your indebtedness by placing quotation marks around the borrowed term(s).

 Types of Citations